Even the most well-cared-for dogs can have problems with itching now and then. But there are solutions.

 Why do dogs itch?

-This overreaction (resulting in inflammation, itchy skin and other uncomfortable symptoms) is often a combination of your dog’s digestive system having to deal with toxins associated with processed foods and their bodies not getting the nutrients they need to thrive.
-Let’s break these causes down a little...
+Itching can be a combination of your dog’s digestive system having to deal with processed foods and their bodies not getting the nutrients they need to thrive.

 An overload of processed food

-Your dog needs certain nutrients to build and maintain healthy skin and a shiny coat, such as trace minerals and omega-3 fatty acids.
-Studies show that deficiency of essential fatty acids is one of the main causes of canine dermatosis (inflammatory skin issues), and that incorporating these ingredients into your furry friend's diet is an effective form of prevention.
+Studies show that deficiency of essential fatty acids is one of the main causes of canine dermatosis (inflammatory skin issues), and that incorporating these ingredients into your pet’s diet is an effective form of prevention.

 Dog itching remedies - what can you do?